saucelabs/check-my-repo/README.md

 You need to have Node.js install version 12 or latter.
 This project is currently using version 14.
-To check if you have and which Node.js version you can type
+To check if you have and which Node.js version you can type:

 ```
 node -v